raymondumbas/lol-stats/README.md

 - use ddragon API to get champ and player icons
 - calculate stat differences between you and enemy laner
 # Implementation Notes
+- Create a file named "api-key.js" that exports the value of the Riot Games Developer API Key
 ## proxyServer.js

 axios.get() is a Promise thats why "await" is used when calling getPlayerPUUID